 When measuring flour by the cup use a spoon to fluff it up within the container.
 Spoon the flour into your measuring cup.
 Then use a knife to level across the cup.

 When making a large batch of gluten-free self-rising flour, you want to store it as you would any flour.
 Place in an airtight container, label, date it and store in a cool dark place.
-Just like all your other baking ingredients.

 I also like to put the expiration date of the baking powder on the label.
 Baking powder loses efficacy over time, so use it within one year of making your batch AND before the expiration date on the package.

-Easy Gluten-Free Baking Recipes
+Easy Gluten-Free Baking Basics

 💬Frequently Asked Questions